printfn/fend/documentation/index.md

 ### Windows

-On Windows, you can install fend with a standard Windows installer package, which you can download [here](https://github.com/printfn/fend/releases/latest/download/fend-windows-x64.msi).
+On Windows, you can install fend with a standard Windows installer package (MSI), which you can download [here](https://github.com/printfn/fend/releases/latest).

 Alternatively you can install fend via [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/):